nicolapiccinelli/libmpc/README.md

 ## System wide usage on an Ubuntu Linux

-If your a developer run the `configure.sh` script with superuser privileges:
+If you're a developer run the `configure.sh` script with superuser privileges:

     ```
     sudo ./configure.sh